Anusha-janardhan/rg-doc/source/GettingStarted.rst

 If you are using the hosted Silo model, you will be provided a public URL to which you can navigate using your browser.
 You will also be provided with the credentials of the Administrator user.

-1. The Administrator can add Organizational Units and AWS Accounts, create Users, assign them to the OUs and assign catalog items to the OUs.
+1. The Administrator can add Organizations and AWS Accounts, create Users, assign them to the OUs and assign catalog items to the OUs.
 2. If you are using the hosted Shared model, you can sign up with your details.
 Use details from :ref:`Sign-Up <Sign-Up process>` to create a new tenant.

 .. contents::